Hakump/License-Plate-Recognition/README.md

 # License Plate Recognition

 Our `CS766: Computer Vision` course project.
+A more detailed introduction is